suyash-2004/Attendance_Automation/README.md

-# Attendance Automation using Python with Face Recognition
+u# Attendance Automation using Python with Face Recognition

 Welcome to the Attendance Automation project!
 This is a mini project for my 2nd year (3rd semester) coursework, focusing on automating attendance tracking through the power of Python with face recognition.